 The process of preparing financial statements requires that we make estimates and assumptions that affect the reported amounts of liabilities and stockholders' equity/(deficit) at the date of the financial statements, and the reported amounts of revenues and expenses during the reporting period.
-Such estimates primarily relate to revaluation of warrants as of the date of the financial statements; accordingly, actual results may differ from estimated amounts.
 Our estimates and assumptions are based on current facts, historical experience and various other factors we believe to be reasonable under the circumstances.
-The most significant estimates with regard to the financial statements included with this report relate to the valuation of warrants.
+As of November 30, 2017 and 2016, there are no significant estimates with regard to the financial statements included with this report.